ashamadguni-unbxd/autosuggest-js-sdk-docs/docs/configuartions.md

 Optional
 {: .label .label-blue }

-The event callback allows you to hook into key lifecycle events of the Autosuggest SDK.
-This is especially useful for error handling, debugging, logging, and integrating Autosuggest events with analytics or monitoring tools.
+The event callback allows you to hook into key lifecycle events of the new Autosuggest SDK.
+This is especially useful for error handling, debugging, logging, and integrating new Autosuggest SDK events with analytics or monitoring tools.
 Callbacks are optional; if not provided, the SDK will function normally using default internal behavior.

 The callback is invoked with an object that includes at least **`eventType`**.
 You can use it to gracefully handle errors or track user actions without breaking the user experience.
 Common use cases include logging events to the console, reporting to monitoring tools, or displaying fallback UI.